 This enables downloading files to the cache.
 When NightView exits, it removes all the files in the cache that were downloaded under temporary mode.
+This is the default setting.

 directory=path-to-cache

 This specifies the directory to use to build the cache.
 The default directory name is ~/.NightViewCache.
 The downloads will be faster if this directory is local to the system where you are running NightView.